-- An update to our WORLD-based analysis of the refining and markets impacts with projections for crude and product “supply costs” through 2020, then 2021-2025 and 2030 by year.
+- An update to our WORLD-based analysis of the refining and markets impacts with projections for crude and product “supply costs” (open market pricing) through 2020, then 2021-2025 and 2030 by year.

-This EnSys – Navigistics collaboration, originally authored in 2016, was submitted to the IMO as a Supplemental Marine Fuel Availability Study in the lead up to the Global Sulphur Cap decision.
+This EnSys – Navigistics collaboration, originally authored in 2016, was submitted to the IMO as a Supplemental Marine Fuel Availability Study in the lead-up to the Global Sulphur Cap decision and was presented at the key IMO MEPC70 meeting in October 2016.
 The Summary Report and Full Report are both available for free.

 - February 22, 2018 – Crude Oil Quality Association | Slides

 - November 7, 2017 – Natural Gas for High Horsepower Summit | Link

 - June 20-21, 2017 – Platts Bunker & Residual Fuel Conference | Agenda

 - May 22-26, 2017 – Petrospot Maritime Week Americas | Slides